7 Best Lookouts in Blackheath (That You Can Drive To)

 4. Govetts Leap Lookout

-Please note that Hargraves Lookout, Evans Lookout, and Govetts Leap Lookout have wheelchair-friendly access.
+Note that Hargraves Lookout, Evans Lookout, and Govetts Leap Lookout offer wheelchair-friendly access.

 1. Mount Blackheath Lookout

-The Mt Blackheath Lookout, otherwise simply referred to as the Blackheath Lookout, is a bit of a hidden gem in the Blue Mountains.
+Mount Blackheath Lookout, often simply called Blackheath Lookout, is a hidden gem in the Blue Mountains.

 Mount Blackheath Lookout